NVIDIA/cutlass/media/docs/implicit_gemm_convolution.md

 Internal accumulation is performed using 32-bit integers (`int32_t`), and an elementwise linear combination operation is performed on the output in single-precision floating point (`float`).

-The threadblock and warp-level tile sizes refer to the hierarhically blocked GEMM computation [described here](/media/docs/gemm_api.md).
+The threadblock and warp-level tile shapes refer to the hierarchically blocked GEMM computation [described here](/media/docs/gemm_api.md).
 Larger tiles achieve greater reuse of data loaded through shared memory but launch fewer CTAs and may not fully occupy the GPU for small problem sizes.
 Smaller tile configurations achieve lower peak utilizations but may better match the number of SMs within the GPU for real-world workloads.